gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 - A players folder is created in the world folder, which will not be obtainable in future versions.
 Within this folder, .dat files are created, which are additionally unobtainable.

 **0.7.1 alpha (Android)**
-- In this version, all types of buckets can stack to 64 including Empty Buckets, Water Buckets, Lava Buckets, and Milk Buckets.
+- <details> <summary>In this version, all types of buckets can stack to 64 including Empty Buckets, Water Buckets, Lava Buckets, and Milk Buckets.
 Make sure to put these in a chest before updating to keep them from breaking upon updating.
+(0.7.1 - 0.7.3) </summary> 0.7.1, 0.7.2, 0.7.3 </details>

 **0.8.0_test1 (Android)**
 - Block of Coal in this version and updating will change the block of coal to Nether Bricks allowing for Nether Bricks in the Furnace Fuel Slot by putting Block of Coal in the Furnace Fuel Slot.